flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling-migration.md

 ## Summary

-Android 14 introduced nonlinear font scaling to 200%.
-It may change how your app looks when the user changes the accessiblity text scaling in system preferences.
+Android 14 introduced nonlinear font scaling up to 200%.
+It may change how your app looks when the user changes the accessibility text scaling in system preferences.

 ## Background